Map of New Jersey highlighting Salem County in red.

 Hopewell Township

-• Schools: Hopewell Crest School, Cumberland Regional HS
+• Schools: Hopewell Crest School (K–8); Cumberland Regional High School

 Map of New Jersey with the word "Hopewell" written across it, a red star marking the location in the southwestern part of the state.